TillF/WASA-SED/README.md

 Installation
 --------
-To run the model, use the WASA.exe executable (file provided in the [release-section](https://github.com/TillF/WASA-SED/releases, MS Windows only).
+To run the model, use the WASA.exe executable.
+Windows user may use the file provided in the [release-section](https://github.com/TillF/WASA-SED/releases).

 Alternatively, compile the source code yourself (recommended).
 A Makefile (adjusted to _GNU make_, on Windows, use [MinGW](http://mingw.org/)) is provided.
 For more information on how to compile and install the model, type `make help` in the console within the WASA-SED main directory.
 To specify your desired compiler or adjust the compiler flags, you have to alter the Makefile.
 By default, it runs with the _GNU fortran_ compiler _gfortran_.
 The compiler flags are adapted to version 5.x.
 For more information, see comments in the Makefile.